laravel/docs/routing.md

 <a name="route-groups"></a>
 ## Route Groups

-Sometimes you may need to apply filters to a group of routes.
-Instead of specifying the filter on each route, you may use a route group:
+Sometimes you may need to apply middleware to a group of routes.
+Instead of specifying the middleware on each route, you may use a route group:

 	Route::group(['middleware' => 'auth'], function()
 	{
 		Route::get('/', function()
 		{
-			// Has Auth Filter
+			// Uses Auth Middleware
 		});

 		Route::get('user/profile', function()
 		{
-			// Has Auth Filter
+			// Uses Auth Middleware
 		});
 	});